Designing networks

 [63]:

 When building locations based on networkX graphs we still retain the flexibility of Pop2net and its LocationDesigners.
-For instance, we could create seperated small worlds for each group of agents or layer multiple network structures by defining multiple location classes:
+For instance, we could create seperated small worlds for each group of actors or layer multiple network structures by defining multiple location classes:

 [64]:

-N_AGENTS = 50
+N_ACTORS = 50

 N_GROUPS = 2